The recession has taken a toll on businesses all across the United States.

 Reduce Overhead Expenses

-One way to recession-proof your gym is to reduce overhead expenses.
+One way to recession-proof your gym is to reduce overhead expenses, for example, by using an efficient gym management software.

 Evaluate your current spending and look for areas where you can cut back without compromising the quality of your business.